Pop-Code/nestjs-console/README.md

 ### Create a Custom ConsoleService

-You can create any number of custom ConsoleService as any nummber of entrypoints.
+You can create any number of custom ConsoleService as any nummber of entrypoints (BootstrapConsole).
 The Commander provider can be injected using the decorators `@InjectCommander()`.
 The decorator can be imported from nestjs-console `import { InjectCommander } from 'nestjs-console';